Sydney Veterinary Hospital

 - Onsite blood works at our in-house pathology lab, allowing for accurate, comprehensive and quick results

-- Seperate wards for private patients and shelter animals
+- Separate wards for private patients and shelter animals

 - A dedicated ward for pocket pets